SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 09, 2024]</h1>

-> What's New?: "Stamina Sytem"
+> What's New?: "Attacking System"
-- Stamina System Re-Implemented.
+- It's Finally here!
+Attacking Script
-- Small Changes to some Scritps.
+- 3 New Animations for the Attacking Script

 > IK Script:
 - No Changes

 > Movement Script:
-- Added the required component - (Stamina System).
+- Added a few Variables for the attacking Script (Including Cooldowns).
-- Added some new variables to be used for Stamina System.
+- Adjustments to keep the player state "isMoving" even when attacking.

 > Falling State Script:
 - No Changes